 Generally speaking, you cannot catch a computer virus just by reading an email message.
 You might, however, receive an email message with an attachment, and the attachment could be infected with a computer virus.
 When you double-click on an attachment to a message, you execute a program, which goes beyond simply reading an email message, and that could infect your computer.
 In an effort to make mail easier to use, some manufacturers have begun to execute attachments automatically, or to support software, like Java, embedded in mail.
 If you open the attachment without checking it first with virus protection software, you could infect your computer with the virus.

-Why didn't the Abuse Team do something about the offensive email I reported?
+Why didn't the IT Abuse Team do something about the offensive email I reported?

-The Abuse Team intervenes when there has been a violation of University technology policies and/or statutes.
+The IT Abuse Team intervenes when there has been a violation of University technology policies and/or statutes.
 One of the guiding principles of our community is that individuals are responsible for their actions, including their behavior in cyberspace.
 Unfortunately, it is not always easy to determine when a violation of University policies has occurred.
 Sending someone a rude or offensive message, for example, does not automatically constitute an abuse of University technology resources or statutes.
-If an individual, however, emails an offensive message to someone and forges this message to make it appear as though someone else wrote it, this action would be considered misuse of University resources, and the Abuse Team would intervene.
+For example, if someone sent the same message in a typed letter, you might have little recourse.
+If an individual, however, forges this message to make it appear as though someone else wrote it, this action would be considered misuse of University resources, and the IT Abuse Team would intervene.
 It is sometimes a difficult distinction to make.
 Some communications, while obnoxious or hurtful, do not necessarily constitute an abuse situation.
-In situations where the complaint is not a technology abuse issue, members of the Abuse Team advise affected individuals about other courses of action available to them.
+In situations where the complaint is not a technology abuse issue, members of the IT Abuse Team advise affected individuals about other courses of action available to them.